sgorgun/exceptions/README.md

 Open the [NullCoalescingAssignment.cs](Exceptions/NullCoalescingAssignment.cs) file, and navigate to the [CheckParameterAndThrowException2](Exceptions/NullCoalescingAssignment.cs#L11) method.

-Add the code to initialize the _integers_ parameter with the default value if the _integers_ argument is null.
+Add the code to initialize the _integers_ parameter with the default value when the _integers_ argument is null.

 | Parameter | Default Value   |
 |-----------|-----------------|